 What I love about homemade granola is that I get to pick nutritious ingredients and control the sugar levels and flavors!
 Whenever I need a comforting breakfast or an on-the-go snack, this is my go-to chocolate hazelnut granola recipe with a slight orange flavor.

 Chocolate and orange are a match made in heaven.
-I use this combo every time I get the chance, like in this easy 4-ingredient chocolate spread.
+I use this combo every time I get the chance, like in this easy 4-ingredient chocolate spread or in this chocolate pizza!
 To enjoy this irresistible flavor combination, I make this orange-flavored chocolate granola recipe that you can enjoy for days!

 This easy chocolate hazelnut granola is crunchy, bright, perfectly sweet, and packed with flavor and nutrients from the hazelnuts, sunflower seeds, and dates.
 It’s incredibly healthy, delicious, and so aromatic.
 Your house will smell amazing!